-Whether you are a seasoned teacher or a newbie, you should always be on alert for any bad habits creeping into your phonics teaching.
-Lesley Clarke lists her top 10 “don’ts” of phonics lesson planning and teaching – and how to fix them!
+Whether you’re a seasoned teacher or a newbie, you’ll want to stay alert to common phonics pitfalls, from not paying enough attention to spelling to always practising the same skill at the start of your lesson.
+Lesley Clarke lists her top 10 ‘don’ts’ of phonics lesson planning and teaching – and explains how to fix them!

 The term ‘mastery’ is used in nearly every teaching curriculum, but what exactly does it mean?
 What does phonics mastery look like?
 And once students have achieved it, how do you help them sustain it?
 Shirley Houston explains how to master…mastery!